ValveSoftware/GameNetworkingSockets/README.md

   the status of every packet number (whether or not a packet was received with that number).
 By remembering what segments were sent in each packet, the sender can deduce which individual segments need to be retransmitted.
-* Bandwidth estimation based on TCP-friendly rate control (RFC 5348) **NOTE: TEMPORARILY BROKEN** As part of the rewrite of the reliability rewrite in this branch, this is broken.
-A fixed (configurable) rate is used.
 * Encryption.
 AES per packet, Ed25519 crypto for key exchange and cert signatures.
 The details for shared key derivation and per-packet IV are based on the [design](https://docs.google.com/document/d/1g5nIXAIkN_Y-7XJW5K45IblHd_L2f5LTaDUDwvZ5L6g/edit?usp=sharing)